 When you're faced with challenges or something fails, it's best to eliminate uncertainty as to why it happened.
-Eric Reis, in "The Lean Startup," explains his brilliant process of the "5 Whys" technique, which provides a process to find the root cause of the problem.
-While following this process is a great to way to improve your business in general, it can greatly impact the "word of mouth" and "side effect of usage" methods of sustainable growth.
+Eric Ries, in "The Lean Startup," explains his brilliant process of the "5 Whys" technique, which provides a process to find the root cause of the problem.
+While following this process is a great way to improve your business in general, it can greatly impact the "word of mouth" and "side effect of usage" methods of sustainable growth.

-10. BUILD, MEASURE AND LEARN
+10. BUILD, MEASURE, AND LEARN

 To consistently improve your sustainable growth models, focus on discovering new ways to improve your products, services and on delighting your customers.
-Another lesson from "The Lean Startup" that Eric Reis recommends is to start by setting a specific set of hypotheses, with a goal of proving or disproving them as quickly as possible.
+Another lesson from "The Lean Startup" that Eric Reis recommends is to start by setting a specific set of hypotheses, with the goal of proving or disproving them as quickly as possible.
 One of the most important hypotheses always includes these questions: What will the customer care about?
 How will they define the quality of our products and services?

 While this activity is designed for start-ups, I believe that established businesses can benefit from using these lean methodologies as well.

-THE FUNDAMENTAL ACTIVITY OF A START-UP IS TO TURN IDEAS INTO PRODUCTS, MEASURE HOW CUSTOMERS RESPOND AND THEN LEARN WHETHER TO PIVOT OR PERSEVERE.
+THE FUNDAMENTAL ACTIVITY OF A START-UP IS TO TURN IDEAS INTO PRODUCTS, MEASURE HOW CUSTOMERS RESPOND, AND THEN LEARN WHETHER TO PIVOT OR PERSEVERE.
 ALL SUCCESSFUL START-UP PROCESSES SHOULD BE GEARED TO ACCELERATE THAT FEEDBACK LOOP. - ERIC REIS

 There are many optimization techniques that can be used to support sustained growth in your organization.
-It takes proper planning, organization, management
+It takes proper planning, organization, management,

 What are some of the optimization techniques you've found to drive sustainable growth for your business?
 Please share them with us in the comments section below.